rod-trent/OpenAISecurity/README.md

 # Open AI Security

-Scripts, code and content for working with Azure Open AI Security.
+Scripts, code, and content for working with Azure Open AI Security.